 You can also pick up cheap digital photo frames in the charity shop or at any supermarket, and have your digital photos on display always on anywhere in the home.

-Speaking of walls, now is a good time to revisit that colour palette you first came up with and see if your walls could do with a fresh lick of paint or even some new wallpaper.
-However it’s key to factor all this into your time schedule, and try not to bite off more than you can chew!
+Speaking of walls now is a good time to revisit that colour palette you first came up with and see if your walls could do with a fresh lick of paint or even some new wallpaper.
+However, it’s key to factor all this into your time schedule, and try not to bite off more than you can chew!

 Where will you start?

 I hope this post has given you some ideas for how to fix up your home for less this summer.
-I plan to box off a good fortnight of the summer holidays (hopefully) to redecorate my living room and dining room, so I’m into the planning stages now.
+I plan to box off a good fortnight of the summer holidays to redecorate my living room and dining room, so I’m in the planning stages now.
 I’ve also been inspired to revisit my kitchen flooring, but we’ll see if that’s getting a bit too ambitious or not when the time comes.